JSOD11/CS262-Logical-Clocks/design_notebook.md

-Examine the logs, and discuss (in the lab book) the size of the jumps in the values for the logical clocks, drift in the values of the local logical clocks in the different machines (you can get a god’s eye view because of the system time), and the impact different timings on such things as gaps in the logical clock values and length of the message queue.
-Observations and reflections about the model and the results of running the model are more than welcome.

 Observations:
  - It seems that the size of the jumps for logical clocks will follow a general growth rate based on the environment they are in (the clock rate of the other two logical clocks, and the probability of an event being an internal)
  - The logical clock values trend in a straight line with a greater slope being associated with a smaller clock rate.
 The drift of a clock will be relatively linear over a longer period of time, and it seems that decreasing the probability of internal events decreases noise along this line